KenKundert/nestedtext/doc/alternatives.rst

 provide unexpected results.
 A reaction to this is the use of *YAML* subsets, such as StrictYAML_.
 However, the subsets still try to maintain compatibility with *YAML* and so inherit much of its complexity.
-For example, both *YAML* and *StrictYAML* support `nine different ways of writing multi-line strings
+For example, both *YAML* and *StrictYAML* support `nine different ways of writing multiline strings
 <http://stackoverflow.com/a/21699210/660921>`_.

 *YAML* avoids excessive quoting and supports comments and multiline strings, but